Cyfrin/audit-metrics/README.md

 # Audit Metrics Tool

 A Python-based tool for analyzing GitHub repositories, pull requests, and commit comparisons.
-It helps identify and analyze Solidity files and their dependencies, generating metrics and visualizations useful for code audits.
+It helps identify and analyze source files and their dependencies, generating metrics and visualizations useful for code audits.

 ## Features

 - Analyzes GitHub repositories, pull requests, or commit comparisons
-- Identifies primary Solidity files and their dependencies
+- Identifies primary source files and their dependencies
 - Generates tree diagrams of file structures
 - Produces code metrics using CLOC (Count Lines of Code)
 - Configurable file extensions, include/exclude patterns
 - Supports custom filtering of files and dependencies
+- Automatic test removal for Rust codebases
+- Supports both local and remote repositories

 ## Prerequisites